 4 – Strychnine tree

 Queen Cleopatra famously forced her servants to commit suicide by eating the strychnine tree’s seeds, which contain lethal levels of strychnine.
 She did this in order to determine if it would be the best means for her own suicide.
 After seeing the agony that her servants endured, she changed her mind.
 The Strychnine tree is a medium sized tree which is native to India and South East Asia.
-The small seeds inside the trees’ green to orange fruit contains Strychnine alkaloids.
+The small seeds inside the trees’ green to orange fruit contain strychnine alkaloids.
 30mg of these alkaloids is enough to be fatal to an adult.
 It is also an extremely painful death thanks to violent convulsions due to stimulation of sensory ganglia in the spine.

-Wolfsbane, also known as woman’s bane or devils helmet, belongs to the buttercup family.
+Wolfsbane, also known as women’s bane or devils helmet, belongs to the buttercup family.
 It’s a perennial plant and is native to mountainous regions in the northern hemisphere.
 Wolfsbane contains large quantities of a poison called pseudaconitine, which was used by the Ainu people of Japan as poison for hunting.
 When ingested, an intense burning feeling in the limbs and abdomen is immediately felt.
 In large doses, death can occur in as little as 2-6 hours.
 Only 20ml of pseudaconitine is needed to kill an adult human.
 Its name comes the mythology that it was thought to keep away werewolves, hence ‘wolfsbane’.

 2 – Castor plant